TheSeventhfromAdam/azure-network-protocols/README.md

 <p>
 Step 7
-Back in Wireshark, filter for RDP traffic only (tcp.port == 3389) Oserve the immediate non-stop spam of traffic.
+Back in Wireshark, filter for RDP traffic only (tcp.port == 3389) Observe the immediate non-stop spam of traffic.
 </p>
 <br />